FancyBaguette/Block-Bookmarks/README.md

 In the *Manage bookmarks* menu you can edit the URL and the title of a specific bookmark or remove it
 ### - Use the "Wipe all bookmarks" menu to permamently remove all of the current bookmarks
 The *Wipe all bookmarks* menu allows you to, as the name suggests, remove all of your bookmarks in a single click.
 You can of course also remove them one by one in the *Manage bookmarks* menu.

+A **Bookmark block** consists of the Bookmark's title and the bookmarked websites icon.
+If the icon fails to load it's replaced with a simple icon.

 ![How the app looks like](https://cdn.discordapp.com/attachments/972799878956716122/1003012952783331428/Bez_tytuu.png)